kshannoninnes/nanobin/README.md

 ### Current
 - **Syntax Highlighting:** Syntax highlighting for code snippets.
 - **Code Un-indentation:** Automatically removes common leading whitespace from your code snippets.
+- **Timestamps:** Each paste is timestamped with its creation date and time.

 ### Planned
 - Automatic end-to-end encryption